AjayKumarRamesh/MAP-ETL-Framework-AirflowK8s/docs/Build & Deployment Manual.md

 Initial setup is done by platform team.

-- IBM Cloud CR namespaces are created for Dev, Test and Prod
-- Postgres Cloud SAAS instances are created for Dev, Test and Prod
-- Secrets Manager instance is created and MIP Secrets Group is created
 - Dev, Test and Prod kubernetes clusters are provisioned and configured:
-  - Network configuration to enable DNS name resolving is applied (Calico, CoreDNS)
+  - Network configuration, DNS name resolving rules are applied (Calico, CoreDNS)
   - Private and Public Ingress Controllers are configured
   - Secrets Manager Controllers are installed
+  - IBM Cloud Block-storage plugin is installed
   - Spark-Kubernetes-Operator is installed to MIP namespace for Spark applications to work
-  - LogDNA, Dynatrace, Crowdstrike and other agents are not vital for Airflow to work but are needed for integration with other services
+  - LogDNA, Crowdstrike and other agents are not vital for Airflow to work but are needed for integration with other services
+- Functional W3ID is provisioned and Cloud/Github API Keys are generated to be used by services
+- IBM Cloud CR namespaces are created for Dev, Test and Prod
+- Secrets Manager instance is created and MIP Secrets Group is created
+- Image pull secret for Spark applications is created in MIP namespace

 ---
 ### Build